edehr/edehr/docs/instructor-tools/README.md

 This menu item takes you, the user, back to your LMS.

-## Course designer mode

-Instructors can self promote their role to "content creator".
-With this role, users can create and manage Learning Objects and Case Studies.

 ## Hide button labels

-This menu item toggles the display of labels in the buttons.
-With text hidden the display is more compact and most useful on smaller displays.
+This checkbox item toggles the display of labels in the buttons.
+With text hidden the display is more compact and more useful on smaller displays.

 [1]: ../images/instructor-tools.png "Instructor tools"
+[2]: ../images/instructor-navigation.png "Instructor navigation"
+[4]: ../images/instructor-cc-checkbox.png